The SHRM-Atlanta IMPACT Awards

 The annual SHRM-Atlanta IMPACT Awards recognize individuals or teams in the profession of Human Resources whose actions or initiatives have demonstrated outstanding impact and benefit – above and beyond normal expectations – to their business or the community.
 Nominees and their initiatives should reflect significant contributions through IMPACT: Innovation, Motivation, Performance, Achievement, Creativity or Transformation in the work being recognized.

-IMPACT Award winners will be recognized in front of a large audience of HR professionals at SOAHR 2017: SHRM-Atlanta's 27th Annual HR Conference.
+IMPACT Award winners receive recognition in front of a large audience of HR professionals at during SOAHR: SHRM-Atlanta's Annual HR Conference.
 All winners will be featured on the SHRM-Atlanta website and submitted for recognition to local news agencies.

 Applications will be evaluated by a panel of volunteer judges.
 The panel will evaluate submissions in respect to the values of IMPACT: Innovation, Motivation, Performance, Achievement, Creativity and Transformation and look for the following initiatives: